drfurtado/ctbf/content/instructors/instructors.md

 > Form link: http://adobe.ly/36blFy1

-[^1]: Adobe Sign will send you an e-email; follow the instruction to confirm your e-mail.
-It may take up to 15 min for the message to arrive.
-Also, check your Spam folder if the message does not show in your Inbox after about 15min.
+[^1]: Adobe Sign will send you an e-email; follow the instructions to confirm your e-mail.
+It might take up to 15 min for the message to arrive.
+Also, check your Spam folder, if the message does not show in your Inbox.